BEdwardsIT/ActiveDirectoryLab/README.md

 Whether you're preparing for certifications, enhancing your skills, or just exploring AD functionalities, this home lab provides a practical and controlled environment to experiment and learn.

-Here's a diagram of out lab.
+Here's a diagram of our lab.
 As you can see, it outlines all of the tools we'll be using to complete the project. <br/>
 <br/>
 ![IP Diagram1](https://github.com/user-attachments/assets/ef52c009-e5f6-4421-8db9-f2e819ba102b)